aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 ### Flushing metrics

-As you finish adding all your metrics, you need to serialize and "flush them" by calling `purgeStoredMetrics()`.
+As you finish adding all your metrics, you need to serialize and "flush them" by calling `publishStoredMetrics()`.
 This will print the metrics to standard output.

 You can flush metrics automatically using one of the following methods: